 —O: The Oprah Magazine

-An Editor’s Choice, The New York Times Book Review praised Inland, “Obreht’s simple but rich prose captures and luxuriates in the West’s beauty and sudden menace.
+“Obreht’s simple but rich prose captures and luxuriates in the West’s beauty and sudden menace.
 Remarkable in a novel with such a sprawling cast, Obreht also has a poetic touch for writing intricate and precise character descriptions.”
-The book was named among President Obama’s summer reading list picks for 2019.

-Obreht’s work has been anthologized in The Best American Short Stories and The Best American Non-Required Reading, and has appeared in The New Yorker, Harper’s, The Atlantic, Vogue, Esquire and Zoetrope: All-Story, among many others.
+Obreht’s work has been anthologized in The Best American Short Stories and The Best American Non-Required Reading, and has appeared in The New Yorker, Harper’s, The Atlantic, Vogue, Esquire, and Zoetrope: All-Story, among many others.
 She is a contributor to the forthcoming anthology, Anonymous Sex, an anthology of erotic short stories that explore the diverse landscape of desire by 27 award-winning authors in which the reader knows who the contributors are, but not which story they wrote.
 In addition to a 2016 fellowship from the National Endowment of the Arts, Obreht received the Rona Jaffe fellowship from the Dorothy and Lewis B. Cullman Center for Scholars and Writers at the New York Public Library.
 She was a National Book Foundation 5 Under 35 honoree, and was named by The New Yorker as one of the twenty best American fiction writers under forty.
-She lives in New York with her husband, and teaches at Hunter College.
+She lives with her husband in New York, where she teaches at Hunter College.